Commodore 64 Shoot 'em up Catalogue

 C64 Mr. Heli is an advanced multi-directionally auto-scrolling and push-scrolling cavern shoot 'em up that features excellent controls, graphics and sound.

-In Mr. Heli players control a robotic heliopter that can also walk along the ground.
+In Mr. Heli players control a robotic helicopter that can also walk along the ground.
 Mr. Heli finds crystals in destructible blocks of landscape and uses them to purchase gun upgrades, homing missiles and bombs.
 Energy fuel and Shields can also be purchased.
 The object of Mr. Heli is to destroy "The Muddy" and save the planet.

 C64 Mr. Heli consists of three sprawling stages, each guarded by one sub-boss and one end-stage boss: The Cavern, The Maze and The Core.